node-strava/node-strava-v3/README.md

  * Must have created at least one route
  * Most recent activity with an achievement should also contain a segment

-(Contributions to make the test suite more self-contained and robust are welcome!)
+(Contributions to make the test suite more self-contained and robust by converting more tests to use `nock` are welcome!)

 * You're done!
 Paste the new `access_token` to `data/strava_config` and go run some tests: